-Unfortunately, I couldn't watch the speech live so I'm writing this from second-hand wrap-ups from TED, Inc, and Fast Company, but it sounds like he offered some sobering recommendations for CEOs.
+Unfortunately, I couldn't watch the speech live so I had to initially write this from second-hand wrap-ups from TED, Inc, and Fast Company.
+You can now view the speech for yourself below.
+It sounds like he offered some sobering recommendations for CEOs.
 His first recommendation?
 Find a new playbook.

 In his talk, Ulukaya offered "Today’s playbook says: business exists only to maximize profit and make shareholders rich.
 I think that’s the dumbest idea I’ve ever heard.
 The truth is: business should take care of employees first.”

 As someone who is an employee of a company (and not a CEO), I can certainly appreciate being thought of as an important component of my company's success.
 I also realize CEOs are under a lot of pressure to make a lot of people happy and serve multiple masters.